Discuss your Options

 Next appointment: surgical assessment

-• If you don’t live near Perth, this appointment can be conducted by Skype (video conference)
+If you don’t live near Perth, this appointment can be conducted on Skype (video conference)

 Next appointment: bariatric surgery